![]() |

 He

-inherited the family estates in Armagh and Cavan in 1790.
+inherited the family estates in Cos.
+Armagh and Cavan in 1790.
 Gosford House was burned down in 1805.

 He

-Sir Archibald (1776-1849), 2nd Earl of Gosford.
-Son of Sir Arthur Acheson (c.1742-1807), 2nd
+Acheson, Archibald (1776-1849), 2nd Earl of Gosford.
+Eldest son of Arthur Acheson (c.1742-1807), 2nd

 (matriculated 1796; MA 1797).
 Described in 1815 as 'a good natured and venerable little fellow without political or personal pretensions', but pursued as active a public career as any member of the family.
 He was MP in the